 I am looking to extend my research on international humanitarian law in several ways.
 One topic for exploration is the question of how other states understand their Geneva Convention III obligations.
 While the United States may be the largest military power to be involved in armed conflict, other states such as the United Kingdom and Canada are also participants in the War on Terror.
 While these countries have publicly supported American military efforts in countries like Afghanistan and Iraq, they have not followed the same policy of denying the application of Geneva Convention III protections to detainees.
 I am applying for funding from Canada’s Department of National Defence, through the Defence Engagement Program’s Targeted Engagement Grants, to support a journal article explaining the difference between US and Canadian policy in terms of my understanding of reciprocity.

-A second line of inquiry I wish to explore is the ability of international humanitarian law to constrain behavior in situations of gross violations of human rights arising from intra-state conflict.
+A third line of inquiry I wish to explore is the ability of international humanitarian law to constrain behavior in situations of gross violations of human rights arising from intra-state conflict.
 On the face of it, the doctrine of Responsibility to Protect (R2P) fits well with the humanitarian sentiment expressed in the Geneva Conventions and with contemporary concerns about human rights.
 Yet there are tensions that need to be explored between international humanitarian law and international human rights law.
 For one thing, the non-reciprocal nature of international human rights law fits uneasily with the reciprocity-based international humanitarian law.
 In addition, the just war underpinnings of R2P may lead to an escalation in conflict.
 The express purpose of the Westphalian system is to limit armed conflict by insisting that states do not have the right to interfere in the domestic issues of other states.
 R2P’s talk of “just cause” also militates against restraint in armed conflict as it is extremely hard to find common ground with an opponent you view as “unjust.”
-I hope to apply my work on reciprocity to this issue and present a paper at the annual Conference of the Midwest Political Science in April 2018.
+I will be presenting a paper on this topic to the annual Conference of the Midwest Political Science in 2018.